I’ve been injured at a festival: can I make a personal injury claim?

 - Deafness or other hearing problems

 In recent years, health and safety enforcement at festivals and other organised events has improved.
-Despite this, as a result of the British weather and muddy fields, some accidents, such as slips or trips are still common.
+However, because of the British weather and muddy fields, some accidents, such as slips or trips are still common.

 It can sometimes be difficult to find out who is liable for an accident at a music festival.
 However, the Occupier’s Liability Act places a duty of care on festival organisers or landowners.
 These individuals have a responsibility to take steps to protect the people attending their event.
-If you have suffered an injury whilst at a music festival as a result of the negligence of the organisers, then you may be able to make a music festival claim for compensation.
+If you’ve suffered an injury because of the festival organisers’ negligence, you may be able to make a music festival claim for compensation.

 Alternatively, you may have been injured because of the actions of another festivalgoer.
 If this is the case, you may be able to bring a claim against them.